What is an SSL certificate?

 Did you know that the “s” in https stands for “secure”?

 “SSL” stands for “secure socket layer” – but what does that actually mean?
 Simply put, it’s an encrypted link between a client – e.g. your web browser – and a server – e.g. the website you are visiting.
 The encryption keeps your data secure from third parties.
-In other words, companies, organizations or anyone who operates a website use SSL certificates to keep their customers’ information secure and private during the data transfer.
+In other words, companies, organizations or anyone who operates a website uses SSL certificates to keep their customers’ information secure and private during the data transfer.
 This is especially important when you are conducting transactions like online banking.
-You may also have heard of “TLS” in the context of website security.
-This is because the SSL protocol has evolved over time, with new versions replacing older ones.
-TLS (transport layer security) is the version that is in use today, but the initials SSL have stuck and are still widely used.

 How do I know if a website has an SSL certificate?